Wolfhurst, Ohio

 Wolfhurst is a census-designated place (CDP) in Belmont County, Ohio, United States.
 It is part of the Wheeling, West Virginia Metropolitan Statistical Area.
 The population was 1,119 at the 2020 census.
-Wolfhurst Volunteer Fire Department has been in operation since 1946, providing fire and medical care to residents of Wolfhurst, Lansing, Blaine, and Boydsville.

 Geography

 Wolfhurst is located in eastern Belmont County in the valley of Wheeling Creek.
 It is bordered to the northwest by Lansing, and the village of Brookside is 1 mi to the east.
 U.S. Route 40, the National Road, passes through the center of Wolfhurst, leading east 4 mi to downtown Wheeling, West Virginia.

 According to the United States Census Bureau, the Wolfhurst CDP has a total area of 1.30 km2, of which 0.04 sqkm, or 3.38%, is water.